Wall Street Analyst Upgrade ICICI Bank Limited [IBN]. What else is Wall St. saying

 Royal Bank of Canada (RBC) and ICICI Bank Canada, a wholly-owned subsidiary of ICICI Bank, today announced a collaboration to bring integrated banking solutions to newcomers moving to Canada.
 With this arrangement, newcomers will benefit from the trust of the ICICI Bank brand, combined with RBC’s network, offerings and scale in Canada.

-The results of the trading session contributed to over 7288652 shares changing hands.
-Over the past one week, the price volatility of ICICI Bank Limited stands at 1.64% while the volatility over the past one month is 1.59%.
+ICICI Bank Limited represents 3.48 billion in outstanding shares, while the company has a total market value of $72.54 billion with the latest information.
+IBN stock price has been found in the range of $20.655 to $21.175.

-The market cap for IBN stock reached $77.18 billion, with 3.48 billion shares outstanding and 3.39 billion shares in the current float.
-Compared to the average trading volume of 7.48M shares, IBN reached a trading volume of 7288652 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 7.55M shares, IBN reached a trading volume of 6746576 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Bernstein have made an estimate for ICICI Bank Limited shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 14, 2020.
 While these analysts kept the previous recommendation, Morgan Stanley raised their target price to Overweight.
 The new note on the price target was released on January 16, 2018, representing the official price target for ICICI Bank Limited stock.